Scroll to navigation

 Some non-standard libraries define a type trait "BitwiseMovable" or "Relocatable",

-which describes a type that doesn't have:
+which describes a type that does not have:

 * external references (e.g. nodes of a list or a tree that holds reference to